-DPS consists of a government department head, two government administrative assistants and a contract guard force.
+DPS consists of a government department head, two government security administrative assistants, one environmental safety specialist, one safety and occupational health specialist, and a contract security guard force.
 DPS offices are located in Furuseth Hall, first floor, on Steamboat Road and Madison Walk.
-A Command and Control Center was established in Furuseth Hall in June 2013 to provide DPS with the ability to monitor access control, Blue Light Call Box alerts and surveillance cameras.
-The Center can also be used for command and control during emergencies.
+A Command and Control Center was established in June 2013 to provide the Academy with the ability to monitor access control, Blue Light Call Box alerts, fire alarms and surveillance cameras.
+The Command and Control Center can also be used for command and control during emergencies.

 The Academy contracted with ISS Action Security in September 2013 to provide armed Agency Protection Security Officers (APSOs) for the campus.
 ISS Action Security is licensed by the state of New York and provides, operates, manages and maintains a uniformed protective security force (10 full time guards and 10 part time guards), 24 hours a day, seven days a week, for the physical protection of the USMMA campus and adjoining grounds.
 The APSOs do not have arrest authority, so they will detain individuals of interest pending the arrival of law enforcement.
-Each shift is composed of fixed guard posts, roving patrol and a supervisor.
-The guard force provides a daily deterrent against unauthorized, illegal or potentially lifethreatening activities directed towards USMMA employees, visitors, information, programs, resources, and property.
+Each shift is composed of fixed guard posts, roving patrols and a supervisor.
+The guard force provides a daily deterrent against unauthorized, illegal or potentially lifethreatening activities directed towards USMMA students, employees, visitors, information, programs, resources, and property.
 The guard force is responsible for access control, crime prevention, law enforcement, parking control, dormitory security and policing of special events.
 Roving patrol is by marked vehicle.
 All security personnel are equipped with portable two-way communications radios.

-ISS Action Security must ensure that, prior to working at the Academy, each of its supervisors and APSOs have received a favorable background check from the Department of Homeland Security\(DHS), passed a medical examination, completed required training (contractor, government and agency), passed the required examination(s) and completed (signed and dated) a Lautenberg Amendment Statement/Domestic Violence certification.
-APSOs are required to carry firearms and are licensed and certified by the DHS/Federal Protective Service (FPS) to A-9 standard.
+ISS Action Security must ensure that, prior to working at the Academy, each of its supervisors and APSOs have received a favorable background check from the Department of Homeland Security (DHS), passed a medical examination, completed required training (contractor, government and agency), passed the required examination(s) and completed (signed and dated) a Lautenberg Amendment Statement/Domestic Violence certification.
+APSOs are required to carry firearms and are licensed and certified to the DHS/Federal Protective Service (FPS) A-9 standard.
 All ISS Action Security employees must complete semi-annual range qualification requirements.

 The Occupational Safety and Health Administration (OSHA) considers APSOs as first responders.
 APSOs monitor and operate the campus fire alarm system, environmental and intrusion detection systems, closed circuit television systems, automated access control systems, and other protection devices.
 When an alarm sounds, the APSO immediately reports and records the incident.
 Security Officers are dispatched and arrive at alarm sites within three (3) minutes of the alarm sounding.
 The Officer shall secure the area and be responsible for detaining any person or persons attempting to gain unauthorized access to the facility.
-Officers communicate via radio to the Command Center so that appropriate authorities (Federal Protective Service, Kings Point Police Department, etc.) may be contacted if required.
+Officers communicate via radio to the Command Center so that appropriate authorities (Kings Point Police Department, Nassau County Police Department, etc.) may be contacted if required.
 Similarly, officers will respond to fire or other building alarm systems, arriving within three (3) minutes of the alarm sounding.
 Officers shall take necessary and appropriate action in the event of fire or other emergency, such as evacuating personnel, extinguishing a fire, and assisting with other tasks as needed.